DavidSpivey/HA-Zone-Creator/README.md

 * Export and Import to/from the clipboard or a txt file for easy import into Home Assistant

 # Usage:
-Open the app and Home Assistant.
+Open the app and Home Assistant.<br>
-Enter your MQTT ip address in Broker, username and password (if your MQTT instance is password protected) Find your device ID in HA:
+Enter your MQTT ip address in Broker, username and password (if your MQTT instance is password protected)<br>
+Find your device ID in HA:
   Go to Settings > Devices & services > MQTT
   Click on your eMotion device